LitzN/Life-gardens/README.md

 I tested functionality by loading each page and checking the features detailed below work as planned.
 Google developer tools were used to view all pages on different viewports and assess responsive qualities.

+### **Site wide feactures**
+* **Functionality:**<br>
+	* Navigation links: All links direct to the named page.
+The background and text of the links change color when the mouse hovers over them.
+The brand name on the left changes font color on hovering and directs to the index page.
+On smaller screens the toggle button is functional.
+	* Footer links: External links to social media accounts all open in a separate tab.
+* **Responsive Design:** <br>
+    * Navbar is collapsible on smaller screens, an icon leading to the links is used.

 ### **Index Page**
 * **Functionality:**<br>
 	* Navigation links: All links direct to the named page.
 Background of links changes to gray when the mouse hovers over them.
 On smaller screens the toggle button correctly displays navigation links.